LiuWenQing657/PsiUInterplayAnalysis/README.md

 ## 1. Requirements
 ### Softwares:
 cutadapt
 umi_tools
 seqkit
 hisat2
 samtools
 python3
-packages of python3
+The following python packages are needed:
-pysam
+pysam,
 ## 2. Bioinformatics pipeline of PRAISE performed on small RNAs.
 The eCLIP Library is suitable for quantitative purposes of RNA with short length (e.g. tRNA sequencing).
 ### get cleaned reads